 5. Meet People In Person

-In addition to seminars, conferences, networking events, and workshops, meeting prospective clients in person during the sales process can yield huge dividends.
-Stepping up to meet big-project, big-budget prospects in-person demonstrates your professionalism, highlights your desire to earn their business, confirms your premium level of services, and provides an opportunity to accelerate the relationship and trust-building process.
+Meeting prospective clients in person during the sales process can yield huge dividends.
+Stepping up to meet big-project, big-budget prospects in person demonstrates your professionalism, highlights your desire to earn their business, confirms your premium level of services, and provides an opportunity to accelerate the relationship and trust-building process.